jimcar/orchestrate-rails/README.md

 orchestrate-rails
 =================

-Ruby gem that can be used to map rails models to the Orchestrate.io DBaaS API.
+Ruby gem used to map rails models to the Orchestrate.io DataBases-as-a-Service API.